HevLfreis/Where/README.md

 }`

 ## Test
 I provide a locust file (locustfile.py) to test the service.
-See [LOCUST](http://locust.io/) here.
+See [LOCUST](http://locust.io/).
 Run `locust --host=http://where.seeleit.com/` under `tests/` and you can access a web interface at http://127.0.0.1:8089/

 ## Attention